Young drivers have a couple of options to save money against the price of getting their own full annual policy:

 Experienced drivers, over the age of 25, tend to pay less for car insurance because (statistically) they have fewer accidents and are less likely to make a claim.

 Insurance tends to be more expensive for drivers under 25 because they are more likely to get into an accident and have to claim.
-(Around 25% of all claims are made by drivers under 25).
+Around 25% of all claims are made by drivers under 25.

-Insurers also look at lots of other things when working out home much you should pay for a policy, including your:
+By the way, insurers also look at lots of other things when working out home much you should pay for a policy, including your: